abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 ## Supported Tasks

 ### Task 1: Write Test Strategy
-**Trigger**: When assigned to create test strategy document for the test file located at testFilePath`
+**Trigger**: When assigned to create test strategy document for a test file. assume the path provided for the test strategy document is docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`

 **Instructions**: